ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 DNS Zones" registry for 'resolver.arpa.' with the description "DNS Resolver Special-Use Domain", listing this document as the reference.

+## Domain Name Reservation Considerations

+In accordance with {{Section 8.1 of ?RFC6761}}, the answers to the following questions are provided relative to this document:

+1. Are human users expected to recognize these names as special and use them differently?
+In what way?

+No. This name should be used automatically by DNS clients on behalf of users.

+2. Are writers of application software expected to make their software recognize these names as special and treat them differently?
+In what way?

+No. There is no use case where a non-DNS application (covered by the next question) would need to use this name.

+3. Are writers of name resolution APIs and libraries expected to make their software recognize these names as special and treat them differently?
+If so, how?

+Yes.
+DNS client implementors are expected to use this name when querying for a resolver's properties instead of records for the name itself.
+DNS servers are expected to respond to queries for this name with their own properties instead of checking the matching zone as it would for normal domain names.

+4. Are developers of caching domain name servers expected to make their implementations recognize these names as special and treat them differently?
+If so, how?

+Yes.
+Caching domain name servers should not forward queries for this name to avoid causing validation failures due to IP address mismatch.

+5. Are developers of authoritative domain name servers expected to make their implementations recognize these names as special and treat them differently?
+If so, how?

+No. DDR is designed for use by recursive resolvers.
+Theoretically, an authoritative server could choose to support this name if it wants to advertise support for encrypted DNS protocols over plain-text DNS, but that scenario is covered by other work in the IETF DNSOP working group.

+6. Does this reserved Special-Use Domain Name have any potential impact on DNS server operators?
+If they try to configure their authoritative DNS server as authoritative for this reserved name, will compliant name server software reject it as invalid?
+Do DNS server operators need to know about that and understand why?
+Even if the name server software doesn't prevent them from using this reserved name, are there other ways that it may not work as expected, of which the DNS server operator should be aware?

+This name is locally served, and any resolver which supports this name should never forward the query.
+DNS server operators should be aware that records for this name will be used by clients to modify the way they connect to their resolvers.

+7. How should DNS Registries/Registrars treat requests to register this reserved domain name?
+Should such requests be denied?
+Should such requests be allowed, but only to a specially-designated entity?

+IANA should hold the registry for this name.
+Non-IANA requests to register this name should always be denied by DNS Registries/Registrars.

 --- back

 # Rationale for using SVCB records {#rationale}